kamilburda/batcher/docs/sections/Installation.md

 ### Flatpak

-1. Copy the `batcher` folder from the downloaded archive to `/home/<your username>/.config/GIMP/<GIMP version, e.g. 3.0>/plug-ins`, e.g. `/home/username/.config/GIMP/3.0/plug-ins` for GIMP 3.0.x versions.
+1. Copy the `batcher` folder from the downloaded archive to `/home/<your username>/.config/GIMP/<GIMP version>/plug-ins`, e.g. `/home/username/.config/GIMP/3.0/plug-ins` for GIMP 3.0.x versions.
 Create the folder if it does not exist.
 The folder hierarchy should look like this:
     ```
     plug-ins/
         ...other plug-in folders...